 What makes the residency program at Hazard ARH special?

 Unique Administrative Experiences: Through learning experiences precepted by both system level and local pharmacy leaders, our residents have unparalleled opportunities to learn about pharmacy administration.
-During the Managed Care Longitudinal Learning Experience, our residents gain hands-on experience with population health management initiatives, medication therapy management programs and prescription benefit management.
-The Informatics Learning Experience allows our residents to learn about managing electronic health information systems throughout a network of hospitals, retail pharmacies and clinics.
+During the Managed Care component of the year, our residents gain hands-on experience with population health management initiatives, medication therapy management programs and prescription benefit management.
+Our Informatics component allows our residents to learn about managing electronic health information systems throughout a network of hospitals, retail pharmacies and clinics.

 Flexibility: Due to the structure of our program, each residency year is tailored to meet the career goals of each resident.
 There is enough flexibility in the schedule to repeat certain learning experiences and gain more experience in certain areas.